-By Ehren Allen, PT, Certified Manual Therapist
+By Ehren Allen, DPT/Certified Orthopedic Manual Therapist

 What Happens During an Arthroplasty?

 With an arthroplasty, while you are under anesthesia, the surgeon opens the skin over the joint area.
 Then the orthopedic surgeon uses precise tools to remove the damaged joint surface.
 Then, the attach the artificial joint surface to the bone.

 To learn more about total knee replacement, watch this VIDEO.

 What is Mako-Robotic Assisted Arthroplasty?

 The quick answer is that a robotic technology helps with the joint replacement surgery.
 The orthopedic surgeon may use a robotic-assisted device to help accurately remove the damaged joint tissue.
 To learn more about Mako-Robotic Joint Replacements, Read this ARTICLE.